speediedan/finetuning-scheduler/docs/source/index.rst

     as directed in the explicitly specified or implicitly generated schedule.
 Prior to beginning the first phase of training (phase ``0``), FinetuningScheduler will inspect the optimizer to determine if the user has manually initialized the optimizer with parameters that are non-trainable or otherwise altered the parameter trainability states from that expected of the configured phase ``0``.
-By default (starting with FinetuningScheduler ``2.0``), FTS ensures the optimizer configured in ``configure_optimizers`` will optimize the parameters (and only those parameters) scheduled to be optimized in phase ``0`` of the current fine-tuning schedule.
+By default, FTS ensures the optimizer configured in ``configure_optimizers`` will optimize the parameters (and only those parameters) scheduled to be optimized in phase ``0`` of the current fine-tuning schedule.
 This auto-configuration can be disabled if desired by setting :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.enforce_phase0_params` to ``False``.

 EarlyStopping and Epoch-Driven Phase Transition Criteria